Frequently Asked Questions

 We stock a variety of colors, in a variety of textures.
 We also can supply non-standard colors but this will add to the manufacturing lead time and/or cost.
 See our powdercoat page for more information, including a list of stock colors.What if I don't want to powdercoat my design?

-We offer two different bare metal finishes: “no finish” and “grained finish.”What is the difference between “no finish” and “grained finish”?
+We offer different bare metal finishes including no finish, grained finish and vibratory finishWhat is the difference between "no finish" and "grained finish" and "vibratory"?

 Yes, we offer in-house chemical conversion coating for aluminum.
 Otherwise known as chem film or chromate coating, this coating process applies chromate to the metal substrate, creating a surface that is corrosion resistant, durable, and exhibits stable electrical conductivity.
 (We also can provide a quote yellow chromate coating, which is not performed in-house).
 Learn more about Protocase's Chemical Conversion Coating.Is it possible to oxidize the surface of my sheet metal design with color dyes?